We could visit the DMZ but not take photos?

 The mountains in the South look just like the mountains in the DMZ and in the North that stretches beyond it.
 Wildlife proliferates here, having all the space they need and no fear of being hunted down.
 Birds fly to whatever mountain they like in large numbers, including previously endangered species of birds such as the Manchurian crane.

-- You can buy a day pass for 6000 won (2 persons + car) in Yanggu at the tourist information office, which allows you to visit the 4th tunnel (read about it here) and the observatory.
+- You can buy a day pass for 6000 won (2 persons + car) in Yanggu at the tourist information office, which allows you to visit the 4th tunnel and the observatory.

-- From what I understand from our guidebook (Insight Guides, find it here) the DMZ zone just north of Seoul, including the first 3 tunnels, does have to be visited on a tour and apparently is easy to sign up for in Seoul.
+- From what I understand from our Insight Guides, the DMZ zone just north of Seoul, including the first 3 tunnels, does have to be visited on a tour and apparently is easy to sign up for in Seoul.